2008–09 WABA Multipower

 WABA Multipower for season 2008–09 was the eighth season of WABA League.
 The league included nine teams from five countries, with Šibenik Jolly becoming champions, for the fourth time in the team's history.
 In this season participating clubs from Serbia, Montenegro, Bosnia and Herzegovina, Croatia and from Slovenia.

 The season began on 11 October 2008 and ended on 28 February 2009, when it completed a Regular season.
 The Final Four was played during the 14th and 15 March 2009 in Bijelo Polje, Montenegro.
 The Winner of the Final Four this season was Šibenik Jolly from Croatia.

 Team information

 Regular season

 The season was played with 9 teams in a dual circuit system, each team playing one game at home and one away.
 The four best teams at the end of the regular season were placed in the Final Four.
 The regular season began on 11 October 2008 and it ended on 28 February 2009.

 Final four

-The final four was played from 14–15 March 2009, in the Nikoljac hall in Bijelo Polje, Montenegro.
+The final four was played from 14 to 15 March 2009, in the Nikoljac hall in Bijelo Polje, Montenegro.